Let us learn about Device Configuration Profile Settings View-Intune Troubleshooting. I stumbled across another useful Intune troubleshooting option.

 What is Device Configuration Profile Settings View?

-There are three (3) types of details given in the profile settings blade.
+There are three (3) details given in the profile settings blade.

 - Setting —-> Name (OMA-URI details in case of custom CSP)